I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/usbdlib/nf-usbdlib-usbd-parseconfigurationdescriptorex.md

 <p><b>USBD_ParseConfigurationDescriptorEx</b> returns a pointer to the first interface descriptor that matches the given search criteria.
 If no interface matches the search criteria, it returns <b>NULL</b>.</p>

 ## -remarks
 <p>Callers can specify more than one of the search criteria (InterfaceNumber, AlternateSetting, InterfaceClass, InterfaceSubClass, and InterfaceProtocol) when using this routine to find an interface within a configuration descriptor.
-For example code, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff539029">USBD_CreateConfigurationRequestEx</a>.</p>
+For example code, see <a href="..\usbdlib\nf-usbdlib-usbd-createconfigurationrequestex.md">USBD_CreateConfigurationRequestEx</a>.</p>

-<p>When this routine parses the configuration descriptor looking for the interface descriptor that matches the search criteria, it returns the first match, terminating the search.
-Callers should specify as many search criteria as are necessary to find the desired interface.</p>

-<p>Callers can specify more than one of the search criteria (InterfaceNumber, AlternateSetting, InterfaceClass, InterfaceSubClass, and InterfaceProtocol) when using this routine to find an interface within a configuration descriptor.
-For example code, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff539029">USBD_CreateConfigurationRequestEx</a>.</p>

 <p>When this routine parses the configuration descriptor looking for the interface descriptor that matches the search criteria, it returns the first match, terminating the search.
 Callers should specify as many search criteria as are necessary to find the desired interface.</p>